Chapter 12: The Interrogation

 “Quiet.
 Small house on Wayne Avenue, three bedrooms, one bathroom.
 Dad worked shifts.
 Mom graded papers at the kitchen table.
 Rachel and I played in the yard until the streetlights came on.”
 He paused.
 “It was fine.
 Nobody hit anyone.
 Nobody drank.
 It was just — ordinary.”

-She watched his jaw.
+She watched his breathing.
 No tension.
 No micro-adjustment of the mouth that signaled rehearsal.
-His breathing was twelve per minute, even, the same rate she’d counted with her ear on his chest in Baltimore.
+Twelve per minute, even, the same rate she’d counted with her ear on his chest in Baltimore.
 She was reading him with the same instrument she’d used to read him naked, and the instrument did not care about the difference.

 “When did you enlist?”